BradenMH/course-navigator/README.md

 This application parses university data as JSON into relevant data structures and lets the user query on it with ease.
 Datasets used - UBC buildings and rooms & UBC course information.

-UBC CPSC 310 course project
+UBC CPSC 310 Insight Facade course project

 ## Configuring your environment